JensLundsgaard/ivf-morphodynamics/README.md

 * Reminder: Get a Pipfile set up to do the above
 * Most of the other dependencies are just installed globally nothing crazy, numpy and stuff
 * (note so I don't forget) If you want to connect git to github (i.e. only have access to a command line), you create a ssh key, add the public key to github, and set up remotes for the repo as "git remote add origin git@github.com:JensLundsgaard/ivf.git".
 To find where git looks for the private key run "ssh -vT git@github.com"
+# TODO:
+* Mess with the model a ton, try different activiation functions, different RNN models, different models entirely,
+* Incorporate grading\ timestamps of embryos into both model and visualization.
+* Start to incorporate TDA